-To strengthen the foundations of the development that is occurring in a growing number of countries, the AFD, PSE and PSL have created a chair in “Development Methodologies”, occupied by Abhijit Banerjee and Esther Duflo.
+To strengthen the foundations of the development that is occurring in a growing number of countries, the AFD, Paris School of Economics and PSL have created a chair in “Development Methodologies”, occupied by Abhijit Banerjee and Esther Duflo.
 The main goal of this chair is to promote research in development economics in order to shine light on public policies in development, and particularly French policy.

 Since the end of the 1990s, Esther Duflo and Abhijit Banerjee have made crucial contributions to a current trend in development economics that focuses on reducing poverty using a new methodological approach called Randomized Controlled Trials – experimental field studies designed to better inform decision makers about which public policies to adopt.
 This approach, which Duflot and Banerjee have popularised, has since become indispensable in development economics, and in 2019, they were awarded the Nobel prize in economics.